tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 keywords: tinymce cloud script textarea apiKey
 ---

-Tiny Cloud is the easiest way to integrate TinyMCE and upgrade to premium plugins.
+{{site.cloudname}} is the easiest way to integrate TinyMCE and upgrade to premium plugins.

-Tiny Cloud can be used without an API key.
+{{site.cloudname}} can be used without an API key.
 Refer to the [Introduction & getting started ]({{site.baseurl}}/general-configuration-guide) guide for more information.
 Sign up for an API key and update the script tag to use premium plugins or avoid the in-editor developer warning.

-All Tiny Cloud accounts include a free, pre-configured cloud image proxy service.
+All {{site.cloudname}} accounts include a free, pre-configured {{site.cloudname}} image proxy service.
 This setup uses the [Image tools]({{  site.baseurl }}/plugins/imagetools/) plugin.

 ## Integrating TinyMCE for the first time